-Inter-district and interstate travel is no longer prohibited under new guidelines issued by the government.
+Inter-district and interstate travel are no longer prohibited under new guidelines issued by the government.

 Defence Minister Ismail Sabri Yaakob said the exception is for areas under an enhanced movement control order.